helensz98/Interactive-Lab-Hub/Lab 3/README.md

 # You're a wizard, [Jingjun]

 # Hardware problem occurs.
-I Need to replace my SD card (have consulted Professor Wendy).
+I Need to replace my SD card (have consulted Professor Ju).
 The lab is therefore incomplete.